EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/nomad.md

 ## Overview
 The nomad contract gives [Nomad behaviour](../..patterns/dapp-cluster-models.md#nomad-model) to a cluster.
-Here the initial bootstrapping (Leasing the inital nodes and Deploying the DApp) has to be done by the stakeholders of the DApp.
+Here the initial bootstrapping (Leasing the initial nodes and Deploying the DApp) has to be done by the stakeholders of the DApp.
 After that the DApp takes control over the cluster.
 Since the acquiring has to happen from an existing test network, The developer might not be able to test all the nomad functionality locally (hpdevkit cluster).

-Note:- The given nomad contract only gives the nomnd functionality.
+**Note:** The given nomad contract only gives the nomad functionality.
 Hence it does not provide a complete DApp.
 Developers can build the rest of their DApp logic based on the given contract.

 ## Project Setup